Unintended (song): Music video

-Live Performances
+Live performances

 "Unintended" was performed consistently by the band until 2001.
 After this, it was performed occasionally in 2007, as well as on rare occasions during The Resistance Tour and The 2nd Law Tour.
-The song has not been performed since 2013.
+After 2013 the song didn't return until 2025, being played at various festivals that year including Pinkpop in the Netherlands.
+The 2025 performances were based on the piano arrangement showcased on Bellamy's debut solo album Cryosleep.

-Acoustic Version
+Acoustic version

-On 23 June 2020 Matt Bellamy posted on his social media the release of an acoustic version of Unintended based on the arpeggio pattern from Bach's Prelude in C major from the Well Tempered Clavier.
+On 23 June 2020 Matt Bellamy posted on his social media the release of an acoustic version of Unintended based on the arpeggio pattern from Bach's Prelude in C major from The Well-Tempered Clavier.

 On 26 June the single was released on YouTube, Deezer, Amazon Music, Spotify and Apple Music on an EP, along with two other versions: